The 3 Faces Of Chinese Globalization

 "So their sales managers learn English, their technicians re-engineer assembly lines to cut costs and manufacturing times and their product development" teams keep tinkering until they work out how to satisfy the needs of their customers."

-"As wages-hence production costs-have risen rapidly in China over the past decade, manufacturers have had to become even more nimble.
+"As wages - hence production costs - have risen rapidly in China over the past decade, manufacturers have had to become even more nimble.
 They have started using more industrial robots, rolling out products more quickly to meet the demand for fast-moving retailers such as Amazon and taking on more research and development work."

-"For electronics, industrial machinery and many other segments, production is becoming further concentrated in China because the depth of the supply chain, the size of the workforce and the decades of experience competing in global markets give it a strong gravitational pull."
+"For electronics, industrial machinery, and many other segments, production is becoming further concentrated in China because the depth of the supply chain, the size of the workforce and the decades of experience competing in global markets give it a strong gravitational pull."

 Mr. Bland closes by writing: